your/crystal-server/README.md

 Files have to be stored under the `store/raw` subfolders `(html|js|css)` with their own extension, but they must be requested without expliciting it.

-Every request is cached permanently in memory, that means each file content will reside in memory as long as the process is running.

 Yes, it can handle concurrent requests.

 ## URL shortcuts